joshwnj/knowledge/mdx.md

 # mdx

-idea: variant of markdown which can include jsx components.
+A variant of markdown which can include jsx components.

+the vision: modular web pages which export both content and data

 ## why?